Question: I love 5/3/1.Would you recommend it to a boxer trying to gain size and strength without taking away from his boxing training? Thank you.

 Answer: Yes.
 Any strength training is GPP for athletes.
 And efficient training that uses big exercises in a full range of motion is always a better option.
 You don’t have to be sport specific in your strength training; that is an overused term and really plays to marketing.
 Don’t believe it.
 Every sport requires strong legs, hips, shoulders, arms and a durable midsection.
 This is what you get when you do the 5/3/1 program and supplement it correctly with sport skill work.

 Answer: Yes, you can use the same percentages for cleans and snatches.
-You can eliminate the “5” reps and just do sets of 3 reps (at the same percentages).
-But like I always say, if you can clean 275 for 10 reps, you are going to be a strong SOB.
+You can eliminate the “5” reps and just do sets of 3 reps (at the same percentages aka 5's PRO).
+Or you can do 3x5/3/1 (with the same idea as 5x5/3/1 but doing sets of 3 reps instead of 5) But like I always say, if you can clean 275 for 10 reps, you are going to be a strong SOB.
 People are afraid of doing higher reps there; if your form sucks and you are weak in the middle, I would advise against this.
 If you are strong, then it’s not a big deal.
 You can do them on any day that suits you.

 Question: I have a quick question for you regarding physical preparation of football players.
-I know, own, and possess your two manuals (5/3/1 and Football Manual) which is not related to this question.
+I know, own, and possess two of your books which is not related to this question, but they're awesome.
 What would you recommend to an individual that tends to over think things?
 I understand that I deal with 14-18 year olds and have full autonomy over their preparation year in and out.
 I realize that their strength level will always fall in the novice, and progress to no higher then an intermediate phase if they stay with us.
 I guess my question lies not in implementing med ball throws, speed work, tempo runs, all the things that make up a calendar, it is more in progressing to a more general specific, specific training phase.
-I have so many fucking books recommended by so many people related to elite, not related to elite, sometimes it is information overload.
+I have so many books recommended by so many people related to elite, not related to elite, sometimes it is information overload.
 Russian v.
 Western v.
 Eastern Bloc v.
 Charlie Francis v. etc.....Even though it really is not a competition between all resources I find it difficult to pull ideas and assimilate them into what I am looking for.

 Anyways, I realize there are different times during the year in which you can integrate everything and wave it in volumes, but besides creating the most physical nasty individuals you could from a physical aspect, am I concerning to much time with things that may not apply as much to high school athletes?
 I have coached with others and we currently have a LB at Missouri who is 2nd string redshirt sophmore and the guy I was with for the last 5 years only wanted to do what he thought was his version of what he knew about the "westside method".
 I could not change his train of thinking, but we did no speed work, med ball, none of that shit all we did was max out, rotate exercises, clean and jerk, box squat, chains, bands, you name it we did it.
 We had some pretty strong ass kids, won a decent amount of games but from the football development perspecitive many did not reach their potential.
 So I guess to summarize would you spend more time leaning towards developing general specific/specific exercises or just basically do what is laid out in your manual?
 Thank you for you time reading this